fredrikaverpil/dotfiles/nvim-fredrik/README.md

 > [!WARNING]
 >
 > It's very likely that my config is tailored for my local setup, and that you
-> will experience issues.
-For example, I assume the `DOTFILES` environment
+> will experience some minor issues.
+For example, I assume the `DOTFILES`
-> variable exists, as this is something I know to always have on my systems.
+> environment variable exists, as this is something I know to always have on my
+> systems.
+I also assume certain commandline tools to be available, like `fd`,
+> `ripgrep` etc.

 ## Design choices